Statistical Inference for Noisy Incomplete Binary Matrix: Statistical Inference

-\begin{remark} The derived asymptotic theory is different from that for non-linear regression models of increasing dimensions that has been studied in \cite{portnoy1988asymptotic}, \cite{he2000parameters} and \cite{wang2011gee}.
-To achieve asymptotic normality under the setting of these works, one at least requires the number of observations to grow faster than the square of the number of parameters.
-Under the setting of the current work, the model has $N+J-1$ free parameters, while the number of observed entries is allowed to grow as slow as $O((NJ)^{\frac{2}{3}})$, which is much slower than $(N+J-1)^2$.
-Even when there is no missing entries, the number of observed entries is $NJ$ which does not grow as fast as $(N+J-1)^2$.
+\begin{remark} The derived asymptotic theory is different from that for non-linear regression models of increasing dimensions that has been studied in \citet{portnoy1988asymptotic}, \citet{he2000parameters} and \citet{wang2011gee}.
+To achieve asymptotic normality under the setting of these works, one requires the number of observations to grow faster than the square of the number of parameters. \yc{Under the setting of the current work, the model has $N+J-1$ free parameters, while the number of observed entries is allowed to grow much slower than $NJ \leq (N+J-1)^2$.} \end{remark}